Counting rational points on a Grassmannian: Introduction

 In comparison, Theorem \ref{thm:thunder} counts precisely the sublattices of d-type $(1, 2, \ldots, d, \ldots, d)$.
-The upward counting method forces one to count each d-type separately, which is precisely what Thunder refers to as being ``cumbersome.''
-The downward method completely resolves this difficulty.
+The upward counting method forces one to count the sublattices of each d-type separately, which is precisely what Thunder refers to as being ``cumbersome.''
+The downward method resolves this difficulty.

-Most of this paper is devoted to explicitly writing out and estimating $\Phi(P(\bar{L}, d, H))$.
+Most of this paper is devoted to explicitly writing out and estimating $\Phi(P(\bar{\lat L}, d, H))$.
 Many parts of the computation can be done by slightly refining the methods of Schmidt (\cite{Sch}) or Thunder (\cite{Thu2}).
-However, the fact that $L$ can be arbitrarily skewed presents a new difficulty, especially when bounding the error terms.
-We manage this by comparing the successive minima of both $L$ and the sublattices being counted to $H^{1/d}$: if $\lambda_{i+1} - \lambda_i \gg H^{1/d}$ for any $i$, we exploit this gap to finesse the desired error bound, and if there is no such $i$, it actually becomes much easier to handle.
-This forms another main technical contribution of the present paper.
+However, the fact that $\lat L$ can be arbitrarily skewed presents a new difficulty, especially when bounding the error terms.
+This is resolved by comparing the gaps between the successive minima to $H^{1/d}$: if $\lambda_{i+1} - \lambda_i \ll H^{1/d}$ for all $i=1, \ldots, n-1$, the lattice may be considered not so severely skewed, as the classical techniques continue to apply.
+If in contrast $\lambda_{i+1} - \lambda_i \gg H^{1/d}$ for some $i$, we exploit this gap to finesse the desired error bound.